Rodney Reed: Appeals and stays of execution

-Reed has unsuccessfully appealed nine times on grounds of ignored witnesses and evidence that may have raised reasonable doubt but was not handed over to defense attorneys because prosecutors claimed that it was irrelevant.
+Reed has unsuccessfully appealed nine times on grounds of ignored witnesses and evidence that might have raised reasonable doubt but was not handed over to defense attorneys because prosecutors claimed that it was irrelevant.
 Reed's attorneys have subsequently argued that the broken belt used in the murder has never been tested for DNA and that forensic experts have admitted to making errors in their testimony.
 His case has since been taken up by the Innocence Project.

 Reed was scheduled to be executed on January 14, 2015, but the execution was rescheduled to March 5, 2015, based on a request by the state.
 On February 23, 2015, his execution was stayed to allow the consideration of further evidence.
 His execution was later rescheduled for November 20, 2019.

 In the weeks preceding the November execution date, celebrities such as Kim Kardashian West, Rihanna, Beyoncé, Meek Mill, Pusha T, Susan Sarandon, Seth Green, and Oprah Winfrey publicly urged Texas Governor Greg Abbott to exonerate Reed or stay his execution.
 Some, such as Amanda Seales, have rescinded their support for Reed's exoneration after learning more about his history.
 The case received coverage in major news outlets, and Reed was interviewed on an episode of Dr. Phil, in which host Phil McGraw opined that Reed should not be executed because he had not received a fair trial.
 By November 14, 2019, a petition to free Reed started by Shaun King had reportedly garnered more than three million signatures.

 A bipartisan group of 16 Texas state senators has petitioned Abbott to stay the death penalty on grounds that new, possibly exculpatory evidence had come to light.
 On November 15, 2019, the Texas Board of Pardons and Paroles unanimously recommended that Texas Governor Greg Abbott grant Reed a 120-day reprieve.
 Later that day, the Texas Court of Criminal Appeals indefinitely stayed Reed's execution to review claims of Brady violations, false testimony, and actual innocence.

 On February 24, 2020, the Supreme Court announced that it would not be taking up Reed's appeal, citing ongoing litigation in lower courts.

 On October 31, 2021, a Bastrop County judge appointed to reexamine the case recommended to the Texas Court of Criminal Appeals that Reed should not receive a new trial.

 On June 28, 2023, the Texas Court of Criminal Appeals denied Rodney Reed a new trial.
 The appeals court wrote in its 7-1 ruling that Reed had not "demonstrated that he is more-likely-than-not innocent".
 Reed applied to the Supreme Court for a writ of certiorari, a request which was rejected without comment in July 2024.